 Entries must be received by the due date, Friday 16 September 2022.
 Entries are to be submitted online in PDF and to email@example.com (a student entry form must also be attached for each entry)

 Students in years 7-12 in Queensland and Northern Territory are invited to submit an essay or other historical writing (eg. a report, diary entry, newspaper article, feature article) based on research or an independent source investigation (Years 11 and 12 only) that fits the following categories, conditions and criteria.

-- Word lengths include quotations.
-Longer entries will not be read
+- The word lengths include quotations.
+Longer entries will not be read.

 - Schools may submit no more than three entries in each category.
 In instances where more than three entries are submitted, the first three received will be used.

 - Independent Source Investigation entries should adhere to the specifications required by the QCAA, for the assessment instrument of the same name.

 - A student may not submit more than one entry per category.

 - The submission must NOT include any teacher corrections or comments.